 \subsection{Experimental Setup}

-We conduct experiments under the BERT base setting ($\text{BERT}_{ \text{BASE}}$)~\citep{devlin2019bert}, where the model consists of 12 transformer layers, with 768 hidden size, 12 attention heads as 12, and 110M model parameters in total.
-For the pre-training objective of MPNet, we randomly permute the sentence following PLM~\citep{Yang2019XLNet}\footnote{Note that we only improve upon PLM in XLNet, and we do not use long-term memory in XLNet.}, choose the rightmost $15\%$ tokens as the predicted tokens, and prepare mask tokens following the same 8:1:1 replacement strategy in BERT~\citep{devlin2019bert}.
-Additionally, we also apply whole word mask~\cite{Yiming2019WWM} and relative positional embedding~\cite{shaw-etal-2018-self}\footnote{We follow~\citet{2019t5} to adopt a shared relative position embedding across each layer for efficiency.} in our model pre-training since these tricks have been successfully validated in previous works~\citep{Yang2019XLNet,2019t5}.
+We conduct experiments under the BERT base setting ($\rm{BERT}_{ \rm{BASE}}$)~\cite{devlin2019bert}, where the model consists of 12 transformer layers, with 768 hidden size, 12 attention heads, and 110M model parameters in total.
+For the pre-training objective of MPNet, we randomly permute the sentence following PLM~\cite{Yang2019XLNet}\footnote{Note that we only improve upon PLM in XLNet, and we do not use long-term memory in XLNet.}, choose the rightmost $15\%$ tokens as the predicted tokens, and prepare mask tokens following the same 8:1:1 replacement strategy in BERT~\cite{devlin2019bert}.
+Additionally, we also apply whole word mask~\cite{Yiming2019WWM} and relative positional embedding~\cite{shaw-etal-2018-self}\footnote{We follow~\cite{2019t5} to adopt a shared relative position embedding across each layer for efficiency.} in our model pre-training since these tricks have been successfully validated in previous works~\cite{Yang2019XLNet,2019t5}.

-For pre-training corpus, we follow the data used in RoBERTa~\citep{liu2019roberta}, which includes: Wikipedia and BooksCorpus~\cite{Zhu_2015_ICCV}, OpenWebText~\cite{radford2019GPT2}, CC-News~\cite{Yinhan2019Roberta} and Stories~\cite{Trieu2018Stories}, with 160GB data size in total.
+For pre-training corpus, we follow the data used in RoBERTa~\cite{liu2019roberta}, which includes Wikipedia and BooksCorpus~\cite{Zhu_2015_ICCV}, OpenWebText~\cite{radford2019GPT2}, CC-News~\cite{Yinhan2019Roberta} and Stories~\cite{Trieu2018Stories}, with 160GB data size in total.
 We use a sub-word dictionary with 30K BPE codes in BERT~\cite{devlin2019bert} to tokenize the sentences.
-We limit the length of sentences in each mini-batch up to 512 tokens following the previous practice~\cite{Yinhan2019Roberta,joshi2019spanbert} and use a batch size of 8192 sentences.
-We use Adam~\cite{kingma2014method} with $\beta_1 = 0.9$, $\beta_2 = 0.98$ and $\epsilon = 1e-6$.
-We pre-train our model for 500K steps to be comparable with state-of-the-art models like XLNet~\citep{Yang2019XLNet}, RoBERTa~\citep{liu2019roberta} and ELECTRA~\cite{clark2020electra}.
-We use 32 NVIDIA Tesla V100 GPUs, with 32GB memory and FP16 for pre-training, which is estimated to take 35 days\footnote{Note that MPNet is still under pre-training with only 270K steps, but has already outperformed previous models.
-We will update the results once pre-trained for 500K steps.}.
+Following the previous practice~\cite{Yinhan2019Roberta,joshi2019spanbert}, we limit the length of sentences in each batch as up to 512 tokens and use a batch size of 8192 sentences.
+We use Adam~\cite{kingma2014method} with $\beta_1 = 0.9$, $\beta_2 = 0.98$ and $\epsilon = 1e-6$, and weight decay is set as 0.01.
+We pre-train our model for 500K steps to be comparable with state-of-the-art models like XLNet~\cite{Yang2019XLNet}, RoBERTa~\cite{liu2019roberta} and ELECTRA~\cite{clark2020electra}.
+We use 32 NVIDIA Tesla 32GB V100 GPUs, with FP16 for speedup.
+The total training procedure needs 35 days.